rakki194/cringegen/README.md

 ### ComfyUI Connection

-CringeGen requires a running ComfyUI server for image generation.
+cringegen requires a running ComfyUI server for image generation.
 By default, it connects to `http://127.0.0.1:8188`.
 You can specify a different ComfyUI server using the `--comfy-url` option:

 ```bash
 # Connect to a ComfyUI server running on a different port